The Ultimate Sri Lanka Travel Guide: What to See, Know and Do

 While ATM and card facilities are pretty widely accessible in the main tourist areas, they can’t always be relied upon.

-We’d recommend withdrawing as many Sri Lankan rupees as you need in batches (from the ATM rather than a currency exchange so you don’t get ripped off), and using that to pay your way instead.
+We’d recommend withdrawing as many Sri Lankan rupees (we’d withdraw upwards of LKR 40,000) as you need in batches (from the ATM rather than a currency exchange so you don’t get ripped off), and using that to pay your way instead.

-In our experience, the cost of travel in Sri Lanka is pretty affordable, but it’s definitely pricier when you compare it with many of its asian neighbours.
+In our experience, the cost of travel in Sri Lanka is affordable, but it’s definitely pricier when you compare it with many of its Asian neighbours.

-Overall, we’d suggest budgeting for around USD $20-30 per day including accommodation, food and transport.
+Overall, we’d suggest budgeting for around USD $50 - $200 per day including accommodation, food and transport, depending on your budget.

-Food and transport in Sri Lanka is particularly cheap, with our longest train ride (Jaffna to Colombo) only setting us back £1.47 each, and most local meals coming in between £1-3 per person.
+It’s worth noting that local food and public transport in Sri Lanka are particularly cheap, with our longest train ride (Jaffna to Colombo) only setting us back $2 each, and most local meals coming in between $2 - $6 per person, so for those on a backpackers budget, we suggest hyper local travel.

 COST OF FOOD + DRINK IN SRI LANKA